Megan Breen | November 2020

 New tax gap estimates released

-- medium business income tax gap of 6.2 per cent (A$860 million) – 94 per cent of revenue expected to be received
+- medium business income tax gap of 6.2 per cent ($860 million) — 94 per cent of revenue expected to be received

-- fringe benefits tax gap of 21.2 per cent (A$1,04 billion) – 79 per cent of revenue expected to be received
+- fringe benefits tax gap of 21.2 per cent ($104 billion) — 79 per cent of revenue expected to be received

-- luxury car tax gap of 7.8 per cent (A$58 million) – 92 per cent of revenue expected to be received
+- luxury car tax gap of 7.8 per cent ($58 million) — 92 per cent of revenue expected to be received

-- alcohol tax gap with a gap of 9.6 per cent (A$596 million) – 91 per cent of revenue expected to be received
+- alcohol tax gap with a gap of 9.6 per cent ($596 million) — 91 per cent of revenue expected to be received

-- product stewardship for oil program with a gap of 1 per cent (A$1 million) – 99 per cent of revenue expected to be received.
+- product stewardship for oil program with a gap of 1 per cent ($1 million) — 99 per cent of revenue expected to be received.

-In total, the ATO collected gross tax of around A$537 billion and provided refunds of around A$132 billion, with net tax collections of A$405 billion – down A$21 billion (5 per cent) over the previous year as a result of the economic impact of bushfires and COVID-19.
+In total, the ATO collected gross tax of about $537 billion and provided refunds of about $132 billion, with net tax collections of $405 billion — down $21 billion (5 per cent) over the previous year as a result of the economic impact of bushfires and COVID-19.

-This equates to a tax gap of almost 7 percent, or A$31 billion, says Elinor Kasapidis, Tax Policy Adviser at CPA Australia.
+This equates to a tax gap of almost 7 percent, or $31 billion, says Elinor Kasapidis, Tax Policy Adviser at CPA Australia.

-The inclusion of five new estimates provides a more complete picture of the overall tax gap, which is dominated by small business and individuals making up A$19.4 billion, or 60 per cent of the total net gap.
+Including five new estimates provides a more complete picture of the overall tax gap, which is dominated by small business and individuals making up $19.4 billion, or 60 per cent of the total net gap.

-“This is the first time we have seen all the estimates and it provides a whole system overview,” Kasapidis notes.
+"This is the first time we have seen all the estimates and it provides a whole system overview," Kasapidis says.

 "While the number is high, 6.9 per cent overall is not out of line in terms of what other jurisdictions have as their estimates."